vannisil/movieBERT/README.md

-# Bert Model for Predicting Tags Movies
+# movieBERT - BERT Model for Predicting Tags Movies

-In this Repo we use a Bert base Model in order to predict tags movies from a dataset called "mspt_full_data_csv".
+In this Repo we use a BERT base Model in order to predict tags movies from a dataset called "mspt_full_data_csv".

 ## Directory Tree
 - **data**: contains a custom dataset loading methods;
     - MovieDataset.py
     - filtered_mt.csv
     - mspt_full_data_csv
-- **model**: contains a Bert Model for classifier and metrics for 10 epochs of the Model;
+- **model**: contains a BERT Model for classifier and metrics for 10 epochs of the Model;
     - BERTClassifier.py
     - metrics_10epochs_2FCL.png
 - **preprocessing**: contains a pyhton file for preprocessing of the Dataset;